Skip to content

 specialist set requires at least one update or clear flag.
 It does not rename a specialist and does not move a specialist between tool lanes; create a new specialist when the name or tool lane should change.
 Changes affect future launches and profiles resolved from the updated specialist definition.
 Already-running easy instances keep their current runtime state.

-An easy profile is reusable, specialist-backed birth-time launch configuration.
-It targets exactly one specialist and stores the launch context that the same specialist would otherwise need to be re-typed for: managed-agent identity, working directory, auth override, prompt-mode override, durable env records, declarative mailbox config, launch posture, an optional prompt overlay, and an optional memo seed for managed memory.
+An project profile is reusable, specialist-backed birth-time launch configuration.
+It targets exactly one specialist and stores the launch context that the same specialist would otherwise need to be re-typed for: managed-agent identity, working directory, auth override, prompt-mode override, durable env records, declarative mailbox config, launch posture, an optional prompt overlay, an optional gateway mail-notifier appendix default, and an optional memo seed for managed memory.

 --name reviewer-default \